alicolville/Weight-Tracker/readme.txt

 = 5.2 =

-// TODO: Randomise photo filenames.
 // TODO: Add 50% discount for old members to upgrade to Pro Plus
 //TODO: Update feature lisst in plugin and online
 //TODO: Footable locale
 //TODO: mininmise: data.footable.js / ws-ls.js / ws-ls.css

-// TODO: Investigate if thumbs for photos are actually being resized.

 * Photo Uploads!
  * New field on attachments "Don't show to public" (set to true by default) to stop user photo's being rendered on standard attachment pages.